rust-lang/book/src/functions.md

 ```

 Rust code uses `snake_case` as a style for function names: all lower case, with underscores separating words.
+(It also uses them for variable names, too.)
 We can can call any function we’ve defined by using its name and some parenthesis:

 ```rust